Port Shepstone

 Port Shepstone is a large town situated on the mouth of the Mzimkhulu River, the largest river on the KwaZulu-Natal South Coast of South Africa.
 It is located halfway between Hibberdene and Margate and is positioned 120 km south of Durban.
-It is the administrative, educational and commercial centre for southern Natal.
+It serves as the administrative, educational, industrial and commercial centre for southern Natal.

 History

 Port Shepstone was founded in 1867 when marble was discovered near the Mzimkhulu River mouth and is named after Sir Theophilus Shepstone of the Natal government of the 1880s.

 William Bazley began building a harbour, and the work was later taken over by William Barnes Kinsey, who was the engineer in charge of building Port Shepstone harbour in 1898.
 The first coaster entered the harbour on May 8, 1880.
 In 1882 a party of 246 Norwegian immigrants settled in the town and subsequently started to play a major role in the development of the area.
 Post the opening of the railway to Durban in 1901, the harbour fell into disuse and eventually the river silted up again, making it impossible to use.
 The 27,000-candela lighthouse still stands at the mouth of the Mzimkulu River.